-If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY-SBI.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY, enter the subtraction on Form 140PY-SBI.
 A fiduciary uses Form 141AZ Schedule K-1 to report to you your share of the fiduciary adjustment from the trust or estate.
 Line 3 of Form 141AZ Schedule K-1 shows your share of the fiduciary adjustment from the estate or trust.